 Then we added the broth to 25 qt. freezer bags and one qt. jar.
 I didn’t know what I would do with it all but I learned the neighbor who provided the bones uses beef broth and the neighbor who took the extra two boxes said he would make broth for putting on his dogs food – duh, why had I never thought of that.

-And we got this nice pile of super tender, flavorful meat that I may have to wrestle the dogs for.
+And we got this nice pile of super tender, flavorful meat that that worked well in vegetable soup.

 I thought I was going to have to throw the extra bones away but a friend realized that her Hispanic community friends use lots of beef bones and are having trouble finding them so they came down and took them all – a real win-win.